wgalbreath/hw_02_Data_Visualisations/README.md

 ## Nobel Prizes: Physics vs. Economics
-This chart compares the number of awards given in each respective category for the given year.
-This chart does not show data from all the years in the given data or all the categories of Nobel Prizes.
-However, the chart gives a representation and the overal trend from year to year of the number of prizes per category, being one.
+This chart compares the number of awards given in each respective category (i.e. Economics and Physics) for the given year.
+This chart does not show data from all the years in the given data or all the categories of Nobel Prizes because of the sheer size of the dataset.
+However, the chart gives a representation and the overal trend from year to year of the number of prizes in the two categories, being one.
 Here's the [laureate dataset](http://api.nobelprize.org/v1/laureate.json).

 ![Screen Shot 2021-10-27 at 6 59 01 PM](https://user-images.githubusercontent.com/67754864/139173397-5bfe12c3-3726-4dc8-8f11-8a252788d2ca.png)